geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The hour-glass told the fatal moment near, 410

 Its last sands ran, yet was not Henry there.
-" Ah !" thought Maria, " whither dost thou rove,
+" Ah!" thought Maria, " whither dost thou rove,
 " While instant danger threats thy distant love,
 " While I the moments count in torturing fear,
 " The day may pass, nor thou the summons hear;